Milanesa-chan/WhatsApp-Sticker-Pack-Creator/README.md

-# WhatsApp Sticker Pack Creator
+# WhatsApp Sticker Pack Creator (WASPC)

-# TODO

-- This readme.

-- Main functionality: Done.
+A simple Java application to create sticker packs (for WhatsApp).

+##Release expected in Dec 2018

+Once I finish a release I'll complete this readme with info on how to use it.

+Please feel free to download the source and finish it yourself in the meantime.